singularityhub/singularity-hpc/paper/paper.md

 ```

 And then telling the environment modules software to use the shpc modules directory,
 which defaults to `modules` in the repository.
-A cluster administrator would do
+A cluster administrator would have modules
-this for the user base, so the researcher does not have to.
-However, a researcher
+loaded automatically via a start script or bash profile, so the researcher does
-is still empowered to add their own custom intallation directory of modules.
+not have to.
+However, a researcher is also empowered to add their own custom intallation directory of modules.

 ```bash
 $ module use ./modules